mgunyho/tere/README.md

 ## User guide

-You can navigate folders in `tere` by using the arrow keys and by typing to search.
-Basic navigation works by moving the cursor up or down, and pressing <kbd>Enter</kbd> or the right arrow <kbd>→</kbd> to enter the highlighted folder.
+You can navigate folders in `tere` by moving the cursor around and by typing to search.
+By default, the cursor can be moved up or down using the arrow keys, and pressing <kbd>Enter</kbd> or the right arrow <kbd>→</kbd> to enter the highlighted folder.
 You can move to the parent folder by pressing <kbd>Enter</kbd> on the parent folder item `..`, or with the left arrow <kbd>←</kbd>.
 Below is a full list of keyboard shortcuts.

 ### Keyboard shortcuts